innogames/asset-relations-viewer/README.md

 # Addons
 Support to display different connection and node types can be added by addons.

-## Addressable system
-An addon is available to add support for showing addressables and also addressable groups from Unitys Addressables system. <br/>
-The Package is called asset-relations-viewer-addressables. <br/>
-It can be found at https://github.com/innogames/asset-relations-viewer-addressables <br/>

 ## Writing own addons to support custom connection- and nodetypes
 Own addons can be also added so custom dependencies with any nodetype and dependency type can be added to be viewed inside the Asset Relations Viewer. <br/>
-For seing how to add own addons, please have a look at the Addressable sytem addon source code. <br/>
+For an example how to create addons please have a look at the addressables implementation.